Matching or Cash Grants: What is more effective?

 Impact Evaluation Design

 This research project seeks to provide rigorous evidence on the impacts of two private sector-based interventions - matching and cash grants - on the performance and ultimately employment of agricultural and non-agricultural firms.
 These interventions provide alternative support mechanisms for job creation by micro, small and medium-sized enterprises (MSMEs) located in a special agri-business development zone in rural Burkina Faso.
 The study will make use of a randomized controlled trial (RCT).
 Applicants will be informed early in the application process that due to a limited program budget a public lottery will be used to decide who gets a matching grant, a cash grant or nothing.
 The RCT will start off with a business plan competition to shortlist 1,200 firms located in nine municipalities within the project area.
 Then, three groups of 400 firms each will be assigned to receive either a matching grant, a cash grant or nothing (the control group).
 Each treated firm will receive a grant amount of up to US$ 8,000.
-The actual grant amount will be determined from the business plan of each firm, so the amount will vary across firms, but the randomization will be performed within tranches of the requested grant amount so that the final distribution of matching and cash grants are more or less identical, even if single firms submit very different requests for cash grants and matching grants.
+The actual grant amount will be determined from the business plan of each firm, so the amount will vary across firms, but the randomization will be performed within tranches of the requested grant amount so that the final distribution of matching and cash grants are more or less identical.

 The Maison de l'Entreprise du Burkina Faso (MEBF) is the project implementation unit (PIU0 that represents the government of Burkina Faso.
 The MEBF will perform the first pre-selection of applicants using a set of eligibility criteria, mainly the cost and relevance of projects proposed as well as the experience, commitment and interest to both matching and cash grants demonstrated by each applicant.
 Three rounds of periodic surveys, one before the intervention and two after, will collect data on the recipients of cash and matching grants and the control group.